Evil Ruins: Reception

-Rick Swan reviewed the adventure in The Space Gamer No. 72.
-He commented "In the introduction to Evil Ruins, the designers state that the module is intended as an 'intellectual challenge,' but don't take that claim too seriously.
+In Issue 72 of The Space Gamer February 1985), Rick Swan commented "In the introduction to Evil Ruins, the designers state that the module is intended as an 'intellectual challenge,' but don't take that claim too seriously.
 For the most part, Evil Ruins is a straightforward search-the-dungeon adventure with a mystery grafted on to give the players some motivation."
-Swan added that "Care has been taken to insured that each succeeding level is more forboding than the one before; bedrooms and storage chambers soon give way to bat caves and torture chambers, effectively increasing the tension as the adventure progresses."
-He continued: "The main problem with Evil Ruins is that it's all too familiar.
+Swan liked the progression of atmosphere, noting, "Care has been taken to insured that each succeeding level is more foreboding than the one before; bedrooms and storage chambers soon give way to bat caves and torture chambers, effectively increasing the tension as the adventure progresses."
+However Swan did find some issues, pointing out "it's all too familiar.
 Inside the castle, there are no real surprises for experienced players, what with the usual monsters (zombies, orcs, ghouls) guarding the usual treasures (gold, weapons, magic items).
 Worse, the game comes to an awkward halt if the players don't stumble upon the correct artifact or NPC with the crucial clue that leads to the next encounter.
 Independent-minded players may be frustrated by the amount of nudging needed from the GM to keep them on the right path."
-Swan concluded his review by saying, "Still, Evil Ruins is a competent production and, in the RoleAids tradition, perfectly suited for Dungeons & Dragons fans.
+Despite this, Swan concluded "Still, Evil Ruins is a competent production and, in the RoleAids tradition, perfectly suited for Dungeons & Dragons fans.
 Nothing special, but entertaining in a modest way."

-Chris Hunter reviewed Evil Ruins for Imagine magazine, and stated that "Something which should make a good game with a little work is Evil Ruins published by Mayfair Games."
+In Issue 23 of the British game magazine Imagine, Chris Hunter called this "Something which should make a good game with a little work."
+Hunter did not like "the small, barely legible and sometimes incorrect maps."
+He also pointed out the race of intelligent spiders who had swords strapped to their legs but had no hands with which to wield them.
+Hunter concluded, "The whole thing would feel a lot better if the monsters etc. were beefed up and the scenario used for say, 6–8th level instead of the 2–5th suggested."

+In Issue 38 of Abyss, Paul Sudlow called this an adventure "designed to appeal to novice players who want more out of adventuring than 'hack and slash'."
+Sudlow found that "The adventure has enough twists in the plot (and subplot) to keep undemanding players interested, and there are some variations on standard monsters to keep more jaded players on their toes."
+Sudlow concluded, "Evil Ruins is well organized and is different enough from most other dungeon adventures to warrant a look."